rossanoventurini/rossanoventurini.github.io/_posts/2023-10-31-mosalgorithm.md

 ```
 <br>
 #### The Difficult Problem Revisited
 As I promised, the challenging problem introduced above no longer seems that hard.
-Just use Mo's algorithm.
+Just use Mo's algorithm and a little bit of attention in updating the answer after a `add` or a `remove`.

 #### Final Consideration on Mo's Algorithm
 Mo's algorithm is an offline approach, which means we cannot use it when we are constrained to a specific order of queries or when update operations are involved.

 When implementing Mo's algorithm, the most challenging aspect is implementing the functions `add` and `remove`.
 There are query types for which these operations are not as straightforward as in previous problems and require the use of more advanced data structures than just an array of counters.
 One of these cases is the range minimum queries (*RMQ*).

-For RMQ, the addition and removal of an element needs maintaining the elements in the range within a Min-Heap, which increases the query time by a factor of $\log n$.
-Consequently, in this case, the amortized time per query is $\Theta(\sqrt{n}\log n)$, which is much worse than the ad hoc (and online) solution using a segment tree.
+For RMQ, the addition and removal of an element needs maintaining the elements in the range within a Min-Heap, which increases the query time by a factor of $$\log n$$.
+Consequently, in this case, the amortized time per query is $$\Theta(\sqrt{n}\log n)$$, which is much worse than the ad hoc (and online) solution using a segment tree.
 This shouldn't come as a surprise, as ad hoc solutions that leverage specific properties of the problem at hand can often outperform general techniques like Mo's algorithm.

 To conclude, let's consider an exercise that teaches the use of Mo's algorithm to solve queries on a tree.